Open Energy Modelling Initiative: Copyright and open energy data

 Issues surrounding copyright remain at the forefront with regard to open energy data.
 Most energy datasets are collated and published by official or semi-official sources, for example, national statistics offices, transmission system operators, and electricity market operators.
-The doctrine of open data requires that these datasets be available under free licenses (such as CC BY 4.0) or be in the public domain.
-But most published energy datasets carry proprietary licenses, limiting their reuse in numerical and statistical models, open or otherwise.
+The doctrine of open data requires that these datasets be available under free licences (such as CC BY 4.0) or be in the public domain.
+But most published energy datasets carry proprietary licences, limiting their reuse in numerical and statistical models, open or otherwise.
 Measures to enforce market transparency have not helped because the associated information is normally licensed to preclude downstream usage.
 Recent transparency measures include the 2013 European energy market transparency regulation 543/2013 and a 2016 amendment to the German Energy Industry Act to establish a nation energy information platform, slated to launch on 1 July 2017.
 Energy databases may also be protected under general database law, irrespective of the copyright status of the information they hold.

 In December 2017, participants from the Open Energy Modelling Initiative and allied research communities made a written submission to the European Commission on the re-use of public sector information.
-The document provides a comprehensive account of the data issues faced by researchers engaged in open energy system modeling and energy market analysis and quoted extensively from a German legal opinion.
+The document provides a comprehensive account of the data issues faced by researchers engaged in open energy system modelling and energy market analysis and quoted extensively from a German legal opinion.

 In May 2020, participants from the Open Energy Modelling Initiative made a further submission on the European strategy for data.
 In mid2021, participants made two written submissions on a proposed Data Act — legislative work-in-progress intended primarily to improve public interest business-to-government (B2G) information transfers within the European Economic Area (EEA).
 More specifically, the two Data Act submissions drew attention to restrictive but nonetheless compliant public disclosure reporting practices deployed by the European Energy Exchange (EEX).

 Public policy support

 In May 2016, the European Union announced that "all scientific articles in Europe must be freely accessible as of 2020".
 This is a step in the right direction, but the new policy makes no mention of open software and its importance to the scientific process.
 In August 2016, the United States government announced a new federal source code policy which mandates that at least 20% of custom source code developed by or for any agency of the federal government be released as open-source software (OSS).
 The US Department of Energy (DOE) is participating in the program.
 The project is hosted on a dedicated website and subject to a three-year pilot.
 Open-source campaigners are using the initiative to advocate that European governments adopt similar practices.
 In 2017 the Free Software Foundation Europe (FSFE) issued a position paper calling for free software and open standards to be central to European science funding, including the flagship EU program Horizon 2020.
-The position paper focuses on open data and open data processing and the question of open modeling is not traversed per se.
+The position paper focuses on open data and open data processing and the question of open modelling is not traversed per se.